MrManning/airbnb-scraper/README.md

     - They can be manipulated directly
     - Applied to all private variables
 - Implement the Builder pattern for constructing properties (see previous point).
 Complex objects without allowing external access.
+- Separation of concerns.
+Property should not need to know how to retrieve the html and only know of the html itself.
+I would move that to a different class.